 Certain firearm transfers are exempt from the requirement that they be processed by a licensed firearms dealer.
 As a result, transferees receiving a firearm through some of these exceptions are required to report the receipt of the firearm to DOJ directly.7

-Database of firearm transactions: California law requires the Attorney General to permanently maintain and keep a database of all information pertaining to the sale or transfer of firearms reported to DOJ.8 This database must include certain information, including identifying information about the person receiving the firearm, identifying information about the person transferring the firearm, and identifying information about the firearm itself.9 DOJ may furnish information contained in this database, generated by the DROS forms to prosecutors, district attorneys, city attorneys prosecuting civil actions, and law enforcement for use in the arrest and prosecution of criminals, the recovery of lost, stolen, or found property, or for other purposes expressly authorized by law.10
+Database of firearm transactions: California law requires the Attorney General to permanently maintain a database of information pertaining to the sale or transfer of firearms reported to DOJ.8 This database must include information identifying the person receiving the firearm, information identifying the person transferring the firearm, and information about the firearm itself.9 DOJ may furnish information contained in this database to prosecutors, district attorneys, city attorneys prosecuting civil actions, and law enforcement for use in the arrest and prosecution of people who violate the law, the recovery of lost, stolen, or found property, or for other purposes expressly authorized by law.10

 Under a law passed in 2014, all California law enforcement agencies must develop and implement written policies and standard protocols pertaining to the best manner in which to conduct a “welfare check,” which is an investigation into the welfare or well-being of a person motivated by a concern that such person may be a danger to himself, herself, or to others.
 These policies must encourage officers, whenever possible and reasonable, to first conduct a search of the DOJ registry to determine whether the person being investigated is the owner of a firearm.11

 For more information on data retained pursuant to a firearms purchase or transfer, see our section on Dealer Regulation in California.

 See our Maintaining Records of Gun Sales policy summary for a comprehensive discussion of this issue.